fuzzymfx/fuzzymfx.github.io/content/nowstackit.md

 Before you even hit that "import" button, StackIt treats you to a sneak peek of your data in the `preview section`.
 It's like taking a peek into a treasure chest before deciding which gems to bring into your Google Sheets.
 In this preview section, you can `sort` and `filter` your data to your heart's content.

 We've got a filter arsenal that would make a coffee connoisseur proud.
 Need to import data only from customers who have subscribed to your service?
 No problemo!
 Just unleash the mighty `subscription_status` filter, and voila!
 The non-subscribers vanish, and you're left with the cream of the crop.

-Our **`date-filter` is live now**.
-It's like having your own time-travelling DeLorean, but without the need for flux capacitors.
-With the date filter, you can select the exact moment in time from which you want to start importing your data.
-Whether it's the dawn of a new year or the precise second you said, "Let the data import begin!"—the choice is yours.

 ### Natural Language Query *(Coming Soon)*